 Haley from Maryland

-In Haley’s case, her previous base amount plus an additional $5,000 is greater than CFC’s current base rate for MD plus $1,000, so she would receive $48,500 as her base surrogate compensation for a second surrogacy journey.
+In Haley’s case, her previous base amount plus an additional $5,000 is greater than CFC’s current base rate plus $1,000, so she would receive $57,000 as her base surrogate compensation for a third surrogacy journey.

-As a second-time surrogate, with surrogacy-friendly insurance, who lives in Maryland, Haley would receive a base compensation of $48,500.
-She has a mock cycle as part of her medical screening ($250).
-The second embryo transfer is successful ($750 x 2 transfers).
+As a third-time surrogate, Haley would receive a base compensation of $57,000.
+She decides to only work with CFC and assist in the pre-screening process, so she opt into the Exclusivity Sign-On Bonus ($500).
+She has a mock cycle as part of her medical screening ($350).
+The first cycle has to be cancelled after the last lining check appointment due to embryo thawing issues at the IVF clinic ($500).
+The second embryo transfer is successful ($1,000 x 1).
 She receives a maternity clothing allowance around the second trimester ($1,000).
-She receives 8 months of her monthly allowance after heartbeat ultrasound confirmation ($250 x 8).
-She has a vaginal delivery and receives 2 weeks of net actual lost wages post delivery (lost wages not included in the total) before being cleared to return to work.
-Haley decides to pump breastmilk post delivery for 4 months, and her intended parents are so grateful and agree with the arrangement ($250 x 8 weeks).
+She receives 11 months of the monthly allowance after heartbeat ultrasound confirmation ($300 x 11).
+She has a complication-free vaginal delivery and receives 4 weeks of net actual lost wages post delivery (lost wages not included in the total) before being cleared to return to work.
+Haley decides to pump breastmilk post delivery for 4 months, and her intended parent is so grateful and agrees with the arrangement ($350 x 8 weeks).